 Ed Sheeran had one of the best and overlooked performances Sunday.
 The artist stood on stage solo with a guitar, keyboard, microphones, and a looping board.
 He created loops of different sounds all coming together to form a very impressive and fun version of his popular “Shape of You”.
 Sheeran delivered one of the best, most unique performances of the whole show.

 Chance the Rapper was the biggest winner of the evening.
 Taking home 3 Grammys, the 23 year old artist and his work on his 2016 album, Coloring Book, became the first streaming-only album to win a Grammy Award.
 He also becomes the first artist to win a Grammy without a record label (a truly independent artist), and the first winner to give away his music for free.
 As if all this history wasn’t enough, Chance delivered the most powerful performance of the evening, blowing away spectators with his song “How Great” as well as a mashup of parts of the rest of Coloring Book.
-It was a very creative and well executed performance, putting a figurative exclamation point to his triumphant evening at the 2017 Grammys.
+It was a very creative and well executed performance, putting a figurative exclamation point on his triumphant evening at the 2017 Grammys.

 What’s more significant is the implication Chance’s victories have on the future of the music industry.
 Having already endured one of the greatest periods of disruption and change over the last 20 years, other parts of the industry paradigm are now being shone a light (thanks to Chance), questioning the assumption that an artist has to be signed to be successful.
 There’s no doubting Chance’s talents, and he may be an outlier, but he is a shining example that it can be done, leading the way as a light for more change ahead.